ervan0707/cosmic/readme.md

 ## Declarative dotfiles configuration using Nix Darwin and Home Manager **(Always WIP)**

+### TLDR

+This config exists because I was tired of:
+- Opening a new laptop/machine and spending a whole day setting it up
+- Having different versions of dotfiles scattered everywhere
+- Forgetting what I installed or changed on my machine
+- Trying to remember "what was that package again?"
+- Making things work on one machine but break on another
+- Having my work and personal setups drift apart

+So I made this.
+It's basically my entire system written in Nix - one config that:
+- Sets up everything the same way, every time
+- Works on all my Macs (it's Darwin/macOS focused, but you can tweak it for other systems)
+- Keeps my work and personal setups in sync, but separate when needed

 ## 📋 Features

 - 🛠 Development environments for multiple languages